Balancing Half Moon is an advanced posture that challenges your balance, strengthens and opens up the hips and develops focus.

 Warrior 3 is a challenging balancing pose that trains proprioception, coordination and focus and builds core and hip stability.

-Wild Thing is an advanced backbend that improves spine and shoulder mobility, challenges your balance and strengthens the wrists and shoulders.
+Wild Thing improves spine and shoulder mobility, challenges your balance and strengthens the wrists and shoulders.